1. Bible study books galore

 d.
 Multi-Sensory series books

 There are now ten books in the Multi-Sensory series: Church; Message; Parables; Prayer; Prophets; Scripture; Seasons; Together; World; Worship.
-The series can be found on the Scripture Union website.
+The series can be found on Amazon.

 Sue Wallace, Multi-Sensory Scripture.